Henry Knox: Native American diplomacy and war

 Knox was responsible for managing the nation's relations with the Native Americans resident in lands it claimed, following a 1789 act of U.S. Congress.
 Knox, in several documents drafted for Washington and Congress, articulated the nation's early Native American policy.
 He stated that Indian nations were sovereign and possessed the land they occupied, and that the federal government (and not the states) should therefore be responsible for dealings with them.
 These policies were implemented in part by the passage of the Indian Trade and Intercourse Act of 1790, which forbade the sale of Native American lands except in connection with a treaty with the federal government.
 Knox wrote, "The Indians, being the prior occupants, possess the right to the soil.
 It cannot be taken from them except by their consent, or by rights of conquest in case of a just war.
 To dispossess them on any other principle would be a great violation of the fundamental laws of nature."
 Historian Robert Miller claims that statements like these seem to support indigenous rights to land, but were ignored in the practice of the Doctrine of Discovery, which came to govern the taking of Native lands.

-American Indian wars, including the Cherokee–American wars and the Northwest Indian War, would occupy much of his tenure.
+American Indian Wars, including the Cherokee–American wars and the Northwest Indian War, would occupy much of his tenure.
 During the years of the Confederation, there had been insufficient Congressional support for any significant action against the Nations on the western frontier.
-The British supported the northwestern tribes from frontier bases that they continued to occupy after the Revolutionary War ended (in violation of the Treaty of Paris), and the Cherokee and Creek continued to contest illegal encroachment of colonial settlers on their lands.
+The British supported the northwestern tribes from eight forts in the disputed Northwest Territory, and the Cherokee and Muscogee continued to contest encroachment by American settlers onto their lands.
 In June 1790, Knox wrote to General Josiah Harmar that diplomacy with the Northwestern Confederacy was no longer an option, and that it instead needed to be subjugated by military force in order to "produce in the Indians a proper disposition for peace".
-In October 1790 Knox organized a campaign led by General Josiah Harmar into the Northwest Territory in retaliation for Native American raids against colonial settlers in that territory and that of present-day Kentucky.
+In October 1790 Knox organized a campaign led by General Josiah Harmar into the Northwest Territory in retaliation for Native American raids against American settlers in that territory and that of present-day Kentucky.
 That campaign failed.
 A second campaign was organized by Knox, financed by William Duer, and to be led by territorial Governor Arthur St. Clair.
 Knox and Duer failed to provide enough supplies for the Army, which led to the American Army's greatest defeat in history.
 These campaigns failed to pacify the Native Americans, and Knox was widely blamed for the failure to protect the frontier.